 Audit Report Overviews

-An audit report is an independent opinion of a person/firm (i.e. auditor) about whether the financial statements present a true & fair view of the state of affairs of the entity, profit/loss of the entity & cash flows for the year, and such opinion is given after performing reasonable audit procedures so obtain sufficient & appropriate evidence for the assurance given on the financial statements.
+An audit report is an independent opinion of a person/firm (i.e., auditor) about whether the financial statements present a true & fair view of the state of affairs of the entity, profit/loss of the entity & cash flows for the year, and such opinion is given after performing reasonable audit procedures so obtain sufficient & appropriate evidence for the assurance given on the financial statements.

 Explanation

 - Shareholders are the owners of the entity.
 They do not have much time to look for each transaction and/or event occurring in the organization.
 They also cannot blindly rely on the management appointed by them.
-Hence, shareholders require a third-party assurance on their financial statements.
+Hence, shareholders require third-party assurance on their financial statements.

-Examples of Audit Report
+Examples of Audit Reports

 Example #1